KDE/digikam-doc/slideshow_tools/opengl_viewer.rst

     Screencast of the OpenGL Viewer

-The usage from Keyboard and mouse to quickly navigate between items is listen below:
+The keyboard and mouse actions used to navigate between items are:

 - Item Access